patrickfrey/mewa/doc/tutorial.md

 	end
 	return inst
 end
--- Get the list of context types associated with the current scope used for resolving types function getSeekContextTypes()
+-- Get the list of seek context types associated with the current scope function getSeekContextTypes()
 	return typedb:get_instance( seekContextKey) or {0}
 end
--- Push an element to the current context type list used for resolving types function pushSeekContextType( val)
+-- Push an element to the current seek context type list function pushSeekContextType( val)
 	table.insert( thisInstanceTableClone( seekContextKey, {0}), val)
 end
--- Remove the last element of the the list of context types associated with the current scope used for resolving types function popSeekContextType( val)
+-- Remove the last element of the the list of seek context types function popSeekContextType( val)
 	local seekctx = typedb:this_instance( seekContextKey)
-	if not seekctx or seekctx[ #seekctx] ~= val then utils.errorMessage( 0, "Internal: corrupt definition context stack") end table.remove( seekctx, #seekctx) end
+	if not seekctx or seekctx[ #seekctx] ~= val then utils.errorMessage( 0, "Corrupt definition context stack")
+	end
+	table.remove( seekctx, #seekctx)
+end